4 Best Ways to Repair SCCM Client Agent

 Using Run Script Repair Configuration Manager Client

 When you create a new script in Configuration Manager, you must approve the script.
-Sometimes the approve deny button may be disabled.
+Sometimes the approve or deny button may be disabled.
 Here is a solution to fix approve deny button disabled in SCCM.
 Right-click the SCCM client agent repair script and click Approve.

 Approve the SCCM Client Repair Script